 More than 12 million patients suffer from PAF worldwide.
-Our patient-administered inhaled antiarrhythmic quickly and safely converts patients back to normal sinus rhythm.
+InCarda is developing an inhaled anti-arrhythmic drug that could be patient-administered and more quickly and safely convert patients back to normal sinus rhythm.

 Atrial fibrillation remains a significant unmet medical need.
 Current therapeutic and interventional options are inadequate and the incidence of AF is projected to grow significantly over the coming years.
 It is currently treated either through pharmacological intervention with a combination of rhythm control, rate control and anticoagulation therapies; electrical cardioversion; and/or catheter ablation.
 PAF results in high direct and indirect costs including physician visits, ER visits and extended hospital stays, in addition to costs related to complications as a result of invasive procedures.